-American designer Rick Owens has never done things by the book, which is why a new book “Legaspi” written by Owens and published by Rizzoli comes as a pleasant surprise.
-Larry Legaspi was an American fashion designer credited with creating the signature looks of several cultural icons and influential figures during the 70s and 80s such as KIϟϟ, Grace Jones, Labelle, George Clinton, and John Waters’ favorite muse, Divine.
+American designer Rick Owens has never done things by the book.
+A new book “Legaspi,” authored by Owens and published by Rizzoli, comes as a pleasant surprise.
+Larry Legaspi was an American fashion designer credited with creating the signature looks of several cultural icons and influential figures during the 70s and 80s.
+Artists such as KIϟϟ, Grace Jones, Labelle, George Clinton, and John Waters’ favorite muse, Divine.

 Conceptual allusions to antiquity like these are what makes Rick Owens’ aesthetic difficult to pin down, especially when the words ‘futuristic,’ ‘post-apocalyptic,’ and even ‘neolithic,’ however inexact they may be, often creep into the press when describing Owens’ design philosophy.